 When your young person ends the outing with "it was great fun seeing you today, I'm looking forward to our next outing already" it makes it all worthwhile.

 The young people who come to the Project often have very limited adult support at home and few opportunities for social engagement or friendships.
-Many live in environments affected by poverty, drugs, alcohol or mental health issues and a significant number are involved in child protection procedures.
+Many live in environments affected by poverty, drugs, alcohol or mental health issues.
+A significant number are involved in child protection procedures.
 Increasingly the charity is called upon to support young people who are not engaged in education.

-The main aim of befriending is to reduce the social isolation of the young person, increase their confidence and self esteem and to ensure they are included and feel valued.
+The main aim of befriending is to reduce the social isolation of the young people, increase their confidence and self esteem, and to ensure they are included and feel valued.

 For young people participating in group activities there are similar benefits and the Project seeks to ensure every young person is included and involved in the activities.

-We try to create fond memories and help encourage and support young people during their time with us.
+We try to create fond memories, help, encourage and support young people during their time with us.